gramineproject/gramine-tdx/pal/src/host/vm/README.md

 - CPUID: via `cpuid` instruction, as in normal VM it is trusted

-- No pre-defined environment variables
+- Environment variables taken from the host (VMM session) and whitelisted

+- Eventfd (only local)

 - Pipes: 4K buffer, blocking via `sched_thread_wait`/`sched_thread_wakeup`